fazlearefin/ubuntu-dev-machine-setup/README.md

 Enter the sudo password when asked for `BECOME password:`.

-The `main.yml` playbook will take around 30 minutes to an hour to complete.
+The `main.yml` playbook will take anything from 15 minutes to an hour to complete.

+After all is done, give your laptop a new life by rebooting.

 ### What is this `laptop_mode`?